Get insider access

 Stability

-These headphones won't move around if you're wearing them at your desk, thanks to their clamping force.
+Thanks to their clamping force, these headphones won't move around if you're wearing them at your desk.
 The headband can move around a bit if you wear them while headbanging to a song.
+For more stable premium headphones, try the Dyson OnTrac Wireless.

 Design